IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 [![npm version](https://img.shields.io/npm/v/isaacscript-lint.svg)](https://www.npmjs.com/package/isaacscript-lint)

-`isaacscript-lint` is a helper package to install all of the dependencies necessary for ESLint to work with a typical TypeScript project or a typical IsaacScript mod.
+This is a helper package to install all of the dependencies necessary for ESLint to work with a typical TypeScript project or a typical IsaacScript mod.

 <br>

 ## For Use in a TypeScript / TypeScriptToLua Project

 `isaacscript-lint` is a great starting point for any TypeScript project.
 It's a pain in the ass to get ESLint working with TypeScript and to get everything working properly.
-Don't clutter your `package.json` file with 15+ different ESlint-related dependencies; just use `isaacscript-lint`.
+Don't clutter your `package.json` file with 15+ different ESLint-related dependencies; just use `isaacscript-lint`.

 See the [installation instructions](#installation-instructions-for-typescript-projects) below.